jtfirek/PrivateBlockchain/README.md

 # Private Blockchain Application

 This my first blockchain development project.
 I have created a simple blockchain application using node.js.
+Users can use a rest API to interact with my chain.
 The application allows users to register stars on my custom blockchain and assing ownership of the star to their wallet address.
-I thought building a blockchain would be a good way to learn more about their structure
+I thought building a blockchain would be a good way to learn more about their structure.

 ### Blockchain structure

-The block object contains a hash of the block, a timestamp, the current blockchain height, and a json body that contains the transaction stored in the block.
+The block object contains a hash of the block, a timestamp, the current blockchain height, a hash of the previous block and a json body that contains the transaction stored in the block.
+The blockchain object contains an array of blocks and the height of the chain.

 ### Details
 The application creates a genesis block when we run the application.